First over-the-counter birth control pill gets FDA approval

 While she uses other forms of contraception, “I would have much preferred to have birth control and use these additional methods to ensure that I was being as safe as possible.”

-Huitron spoke on behalf of Advocates for Youth, one of the dozens of groups that have pushed to make prescription contraceptives more accessible.

-The groups helped fund some of the studies submitted for Opill and they encouraged HRA Pharma, later acquired by Perrigo, to file its application with the FDA.

 Advocates were particularly interested in Opill because it raised fewer safety concerns.
-The pill was first approved in the U.S. five decades ago but hasn’t been marketed here since 2005.
+The pill was first approved in the U.S. five decades ago.

-“It’s been around a long time and we have a large amount of data supporting that this pill is safe and effective for over-the-counter use,” said Blanchard, of Ibsis Reproductive Health.
+“It’s been around a long time, and we have a large amount of data supporting that this pill is safe and effective for over-the-counter use,” Blanchard said.

 Opill has only progestin, which prevents pregnancy by blocking sperm from reaching the cervix.
 It must be taken around the same time daily to be most effective.

-Common side effects of the pill include bleeding, headaches, dizziness, nausea and cramps, according to the FDA.
+Common side effects include bleeding, headaches, dizziness and cramps, according to the FDA.
 The label also cautions that certain drugs can interfere with Opill’s effectiveness, including medications for seizures, HIV and hypertension.

-Perrigo executives said the company will spend the rest of the year manufacturing the pill and its packaging so it can be available in stores early next year.
+Perrigo executives said the company will spend the rest of the year manufacturing the pill so it can be available in stores early next year.